-Just racist and Republican as ever.
-Some of its cast members espouse especially repulsive cultural views both on-air and on social media, likely a reflection of living in the conservative O.C. bubble.
-(For instance, Gretchen Rossi, an “O.C.” alum, seems to have fallen head first into a QAnon cult— allegedly!)
+Racist as ever.
+Some of its cast members espouse especially repulsive cultural views, both on-air and on social media—likely a reflection of living in the conservative O.C. bubble.
+(For instance, Gretchen Rossi, an “O.C.” alum, seems to have fallen head first into a QAnon cult, allegedly!)
 Here are some other examples:

 2. Let’s continue to build this Kelly dossier, shall we?
 Here, a video of her saying she doesn’t date or associate with Black men.
 Case closed.

 3. Enter: Tamra Judge.
-An “Orange County” staple who was recently demoted from cast member to “friend” and is married to Eddie Judge, who is part-Mexican.
-In one episode, Tamra, who is white, called her husband a “beaner,” which is widely considered a racial slur against people of Mexican descent.
+An “Orange County” staple who was recently demoted from cast member to “friend,” and is married to Eddie Judge, who is part-Mexican.
+In one episode, Tamra, who is white, calls her husband a “beaner,” which is widely considered a racial slur targeting people of Mexican descent.

 And now, a few disgraceful “Housewives” alum

 Lord knows the context here, and it doesn’t matter.
-What possibly could excuse this language and the anger that seems to launch off it?
+What could excuse this language, or the anger that seems to launch off of it?

 The problem with ‘calling in’

-My ears bleed when I hear people disavow the public for “calling out” problematic moments in pop culture.
-If someone’s words or actions echo the nature of violence that killed my ancestors–and even some of my contemporaries–don’t I, then, have the right to call out and condemn that venom, so that, maybe, those words won’t one day burst into violence?
+My ears start to bleed when I hear people disavow the public for “calling out” problematic moments in pop culture.
+If someone’s words or actions echo the nature of violence that killed my ancestors—and even my contemporaries—don’t I, then, have the right to call out and condemn that venom, so that, maybe, those words won’t one day burst into violence?
 That kills someone?
 Kills me?

-“Call-in” proponents want me to have patience with and compassion for these hooligans (many of whom in the Bravo universe are twice my age), and then educate them about why their actions endanger my life and the lives of people who look like me.
-But, wait: Don’t we all know it–that racism is wrong–even if some of you won’t admit it?
-Why is the onus on me/us to take care of you/y’all, when a route to clarity is just a click away?
+“Call in” proponents want me to have patience with and compassion for these hooligans (many of whom in the Bravo universe are twice my age), and then educate them about why their actions endanger my life and the lives of people who look like me.
+But, wait: Don’t we all know it—that racism is wrong—even if some of you won’t admit it?
+Why is the onus on me/us to take care of you/y’all, when a route to clarity is literally a click away?